 We’ve all been there.
 As we wallow in self-pity or drown in our own rage, it’s not uncommon to want to blame other people or assume that bad things only happen to us.
 But the blame game will only get you so far.
 Victim mentality robs us of our agency, hope and motivation, while preventing us from taking full responsibility for where we currently are in life.
 Yes, sometimes it’s much easier to blame an unjust world, terrible circumstances, a difficult childhood or a cruel God for the hardships that befall us.
 Although blaming others can give us a temporary illusion of control, in the long run it will only bring us back to the self-pity and rage with which we started.
 While we often can’t change what has happened to us, we can certainly shift how we respond to our circumstances.

 A powerful example of this is Viennese psychiatrist and Holocaust survivor, Dr. Viktor Frankl.
-In witnessing hundreds of prisoners, Frankl observed that “in the concentration camp where all external freedoms were stripped away…no one can control what we think in our minds.”
+Frankl said “in the concentration camp where all external freedoms were stripped away…no one can control what we think in our minds”.
 In other words, directing one’s thoughts often meant the difference between survival and death.
 Frankl watched as many prisoners became sick with malaria, while others remained healthy.
 Some deliberately ran into electric wires to electrocute themselves to death, while others chose to remain alive.
 The conditions were so horrific, that it would have been understandable for every prisoner to suffer miserably and lose hope.
 Yet Frankl tells us from firsthand experience that some were able to remain amazingly positive amidst the adversity.
 They had every reason to see themselves as victims, but ultimately chose to relinquish victim mentality and maintain hope.

 Step 3: Finding Meaning in Your Pain